-United through National Service will bring unexpected voices together in the lead up to the 20th Anniversary of September 11th to show the full spectrum of support for national service and its potential to unite the country, bridge divides, and restore the soul of the nation.
+United through National Service is bringing unexpected voices together in the lead up to the 20th Anniversary of September 11th to show the full spectrum of support for national service and its potential to unite the country, bridge divides, and restore the soul of the nation.

 About "United through National Service"

-This summer and fall, Serve America Together will highlight the voices of leaders from across the political spectrum as they call for an expansion of national service to help bring the country together.
-United through National Service will culminate the week leading up to the 20th anniversary of September 11th.
-The week-long media blitz featuring a mix of national TV hits, videos, social media, op-eds, and local news segments — all with a focus on uniting Americans around and through national service.
-With the help of a media partner/media partners, we aim to feature a mix of diverse, bipartisan voices through a variety of media to make the case that national service brings Americans together.
+This summer and fall, Serve America Together will tell the stories of young Americans who are bridging divides in their communities through national service while also highlighting the voices of leaders from across the political spectrum as they call for an expansion of national service to help bring the country together.
+United through National Service will culminate the week leading up to the 20th anniversary of September 11th with a week-long media blitz that aims to feature a mix of national TV hits, videos, social media, op-eds, and local news segments — all with a focus on uniting Americans around and through national service

 How to get involved?